 Earnings per share rose by 11% to PLN 3.72 in 2018.
 That was the effect of unwaveringly implementing our strategy entitled "The New PZU - More Than Insurance" adopted by the Management Board in early 2018.
-I am glad that we have been able to grow within the framework of this value creation model and augment our investment appeal by offering a strong dividend stream to our shareholders.
+I am glad that we have been able to grow within the framework of this value creation index had fallen by 9.5% y/y.
+Its performance was comparable model and augment our investment appeal by offering a strong dividend stream to our shareholders.